-All students are responsible for tracking how they spend their time (i.e., how many hours are spent on assessment, intervention, supervision, and 'support' activities) for every practicum they enroll in during the course of their training and education.
+All students are responsible for tracking their clinical hours (i.e., how many hours are spent on assessment, intervention, supervision, and 'support' activities) for every practicum they enroll in during the course of their training and education.
 You will need thorough and accurate documentation of your applied experiences when you apply for internship and licensure.
 Although we try to revise the instructions in this manual when needed to help students track their practicum experiences in a manner that resembles what the Association of Psychology Postdoctoral and Internship Centers (APPIC) requires, please check their website APPIC (appic.org) for the most updated information.

-An electronic spreadsheet in the recommended format for tracking hours can be downloaded from the Program's website (http://psyc.unt.edu/gradcounseling.shtml).
-Students may also choose to purchase a subscription to an electronic time-tracking site.
-At the time of this writing the Department does not subscribe to one for students.
+An electronic spreadsheet in the recommended format for tracking hours can be downloaded from the Program's website at https://psychology.unt.edu/graduate-programs/counseling-psychology/forms.
+Students will also have access to an individual account on the electronic Time2Track site via the program's account and paid by the department.

 Students should keep a separate spreadsheet for each practicum site.
 At the end of every semester, transfer totals from your spreadsheet(s) and complete a "Semester Summary of Practicum Hours" form for each practicum site.
-This form is also available on the website.
-It is best if you and your practicum supervisor both sign the form.
+This form is also available on the program's website listed in previous paragraph.
+You and your practicum supervisor should both sign the form.
 That form (and your supervisor's evaluation of your performance) are required for a grade to be assigned.
 It is highly recommended that you keep a copy of both documents for your file.

-The Semester Summary of Practicum Hours was written with enough detail to serve as instructions about 'what counts where', but if you are unsure how/where to log a given practicum activity, ask your practicum supervisor and/or Program Director.
+The Semester Summary of Practicum Hours is written with enough detail to serve as instructions about 'what counts where', but if you are unsure how/where to log a given practicum activity, ask your practicum supervisor and/or Program Director.
 Please be advised, however, that you will need to track more information about your practicum experiences than appears on the Semester Summary of Practicum Hours.
 For example, the current APPIC application requires applicants to list the number of different individuals and groups seen.
 For example, if your practicum caseload one semester (16 weeks) included 5 individual therapy clients per week, co-facilitating an ongoing trauma recovery group, and leading an (ongoing) 8-week social skills group, you would 'count' 3 groups: one 16-week trauma recovery + two 8-week social skills.
 The number of individual clients would depend on how many sessions each client attended.
 If we assume all of your clients attended 8 sessions, you would have seen 10 individual clients that semester (for a total of 80 individual therapy hours).